mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 ## What is Toolpad exactly?

-Toolpad is an open-source, low-code, drag-and-drop admin builder framework.
+Toolpad is an open-source, low-code, drag-and-drop admin builder.
 The primary purpose of Toolpad is to create data-intensive React apps faster.
 Toolpad simplifies writing back-end logic, connecting to a data source, querying and mutating data, and deploying an app.
 It can quickly convert an API, script, or SQL query into a web UI.

 Toolpad is not ideal for building static web pages, mobile apps, or customer-facing custom-designed front ends.
 It's for building admin applications, CRUD interfaces, custom internal tools, and analytics dashboards.